hmc-cs111-fall2015/project/README.md

 Place your **project description** in the file `documents/description.md`.
 It should address the following issues.

-Motivation
-  : Why is this project useful or interesting, what problem are you trying to
+**Motivation:** Why is this project useful or interesting, what problem are you trying to
     address, and why is a DSL an appropriate solution?

-Language domain
-  : What is the domain that this language addresses, and why is the domain useful?
+**Language domain:** What is the domain that this language addresses, and why is the domain useful?
     Who will benefit from this language?
 Are there any other DSLs for this domain?
 If so, what are they, and how might they influence your language design and implementation?

-Language design
-  : If you had to capture your DSL's *design* in one sentence, what would it be?
+**Language design:** If you had to capture your DSL's *design* in one sentence, what would it be?
     What constitutes a program in your language?
 What happens when a program runs?
 What kinds of input might a program take, and what kinds of output might it produce?
 Are there data or control structures that you know will be